SEAME-pt/Team06_DES_Instrument-Cluster/ClusterDisplay/tests/README.md

 # ClusterDisplay Tests

-This directory contains tests for the ClusterDisplay application.
+This directory contains the test suite for the Automotive Cluster Display application.

 ## Prerequisites

-To run the tests, you need to have the following installed:
+To run the tests, you need:
 - CMake (version 3.16 or higher)
 - Qt6 (with Test, Core, Gui, Qml, Quick, QuickControls2 components)
 - Google Test (gtest and gmock)